taalojarvi/Nokia-Debloater/README.md

 >	On Windows
 1. Download ADB from the the link above
 2. Extract the contents of the .zip into a folder named adb. (***BE SURE TO EXTRACT EVERYTHING FROM THE .ZIP INTO THE FOLDER***)
-3. Download the script from the releases section
+3. Download the file titled "batch-script" from the releases section
 4. Move the script into the folder where you have extracted the platform tool/ADB
 5. Connect phone to your PC
 6. Double click "batch-script" and run